 Service quality has a significant impact on a bank's success and performance.
 In Indian banking industry, customers perceive very little difference in the banking products offered by banks dealing in services as any new offering is quickly matched by competitors.
-The major aim of the research paper is to evaluate the impact of service quality on customer loyalty among private bank customers in Kanpur city, Uttar-Pradesh with customer satisfaction mediating these variables.
-The findings show that improvement in service quality can enhance customer loyalty.
-The service quality dimensions that play a significant role in this equation are reliability, empathy, and assurance.
-The findings indicate that the overall respondents evaluate the bank positively, but still there are rooms for improvements.
+The major aim of the research paper is to measure the quality of service offered by private banks operating in India.
+Moreover, it tries to investigate the relationship between service quality, customer satisfaction and loyalty.
 The five dimensions of SERVPERF model i.e. reliability, assurance, tangibility, empathy and responsiveness were used to measure the quality of service offered by the private banks.
 In order to achieve the aims, both primary and secondary sources of data were used.
 The primary data were collected through structured questionnaire.
 In this study, the research design will be Descriptive Research Design.
 The research findings indicate offering high quality service increase customer satisfaction, which in turn leads to high level of customer commitment and loyalty.